Section 1: Bison Hunting

 Most of the hunting for trade was limited by the traditions of Indians who believed in hunting to meet their needs, not to acquire surplus.
 However, traders introduced gifts of trade goods (beads, metal goods, cloth) and alcohol into the bison hide trade.
 These gifts led to increased hunting for trade.
 When the trade turned from fur-covered hides to hides that would be tanned for leather, American Indians continued to participate in the bison hunts.
 American Indians harvested about 25 per cent of the hides sold to manufacturers in the 1870s and 1880s.
 (See Image 3)

 As hunting reduced bison numbers, General William Sherman, general in chief of the Army, knew that there would be serious consequences for Plains Indian tribes.
 When Sherman signed the Fort Laramie Treaty of 1868, he wrote to a friend that Indian hunting rights guaranteed by the treaty would end as soon as the bison were gone.
-After the herds disappeared, Indians could no longer delay moving to reservations.
+After the herds disappeared, Indians could no longer resist the move to reservations.

 Why is this important?
 American Indians hunted bison for thousands of years, but their hunts did not diminish the size of the herds.
 If American Indians had been the only hunters in the market trade, they probably would not have destroyed the bison herds.
 However, the trade was so profitable for Indians and non-Indian hunters that the hunt continued until the bison were nearly extinct.
 For American Indian tribes, this meant the loss of their economy.
 They could no longer make a living as they had for thousands of years.